 Interest is paid gross without tax deducted.
-From 6 April 2016, most people are no longer required to pay tax on savings income.
+Since 6 April 2016, most people have no longer been required to pay tax on savings income.
 However, it is your responsibility to pay any tax due, based on your individual circumstances.
 Ask for a copy of A guide to the Personal Savings Allowance produced by HM Revenue & Customs for further details.

 Gross rate – the annual rate of interest to be paid on a savings account without any deduction being made in respect of personal Income Tax liability.

 AER - stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and added once a year (or monthly as the case may be).